Nurse Uses Same Needle

 One of the most important measures that healthcare professionals take to prevent the spread of infection is to disinfect medical equipment between uses.
 This is why it is important that only one patient uses a particular medical instrument or syringe.

-See also Craft From Waste Material For Adults
+See also Craft For Earth Day

 If the same syringe is used on multiple patients, it can spread infection from one person to another.
 This is because syringes can hold bacteria and other microorganisms, which can contaminate the next person who uses the syringe.